 - a.
 Application.
 Application shall be submitted through the Township Clerk to the Township Planning Commission on a special form for that purpose; each application shall be accompanied by the payment of a fee in accordance with the duly adopted "schedule of fees to cover the costs of processing the application.
 No part of any fee shall be refundable. - b.
 Data Required in Application.
-Every application shall be accompanied by the following information and data: - (1) Special form supplied by the Township Clerk filled in full by the applicant. - (2) Site plan, plot plan, or development plan, drawn to a readable scale, of the total property involved showing the location of all abutting streets, the location of all existing and proposed structures, the types of buildings and their uses. - (3) Preliminary plans and outline specifications of the proposed development.
+Every application shall be accompanied by the following information and data: - (1) Special form supplied by the Township Clerk filled in full by the applicant. - (2) A site plan approved by the Planning Commission as provided by Article Six, Section 300.605 - (3) Preliminary plans and outline specifications of the proposed development.